 The genius of capitalism, the genius of the market is that it creates specialized institutions which provide specialized purposes.
 They work within their roles in the culture of their society, but they are not trying to do everything.
 They are trying to do something that is extremely important: Create wealth and knowledge, which is then distributed to customers, to workers, to suppliers, to shareholders who then use that additional wealth to pursue the values that you and I have, that individuals have.

-The whole idea of the corporate social responsibility movement is to take away the choices we have and to give them to the elites, the politically preferred rulers of our society - the NGO, nongovernmental organization.
-NGO, bad title.
+The whole idea of the corporate social responsibility movement is to take away the choices we have and to give them to the elites, the politically preferred rulers of our society – the NGO, nongovernmental organization.
+NGO is a bad title.
 Anyone who knows the NGO movement in practice knows it is not a non-governmental organization.
-It is a PGO - pro-government organization.
+It is a PGO – a pro-government organization.
 They have never seen a government program they did not want to expand.

 The Acton Institute has done a wonderful job of trying to re-instill in the business world the understanding of its moral legitimacy.
-There is a gospel song.
-I forget who sang it but it was, “If you do not respect yourself, nobody else will respect you either.”
+There is a Gospel song that says, “If you do not respect yourself, nobody else will respect you, either.”
 If business stops arguing for its own legitimacy that it is an important — not the only, but a very important — actor in a world that is still desperately poor, desperately ignorant, then who else is going to respect it?
 Who is going to defend the corporation?
 Acton or the Competitive Enterprise Institute?
 But the resources that corporations have are much bigger than ours and, if correctly deployed, would, in fact, have a role of making this possible.